kitao/pyxel/README.md

 ### Submitting Pull Requests

-Patches and fixes are accepted in form of pull requests (PRs).
-Make sure the issue that the pull request addresses is open in the Issue Tracker.
+Patches and fixes are accepted in the form of pull requests (PRs).
+Make sure that the issue the pull request addresses is open in the Issue Tracker.

 By submitting a pull request, you agree to publish your contribution under the [MIT License](LICENSE).